brettz9/webappfind/docs/TO-DOS.md

         picker per site.
     1. Error checking and *reporting errors as dialog* (or new tab) unless preference to disable on
+    1. Command line option to only *return without error if the targeted site has the `meta` elements* (also ensure returning errors for other problems).
+    1. Give *warning if currently opened site doesn't advertise support* but trying to open in it
     1. Allow file or directory permissions to *grant static file server permissions* be granted (with localhost:port info sent to webapp).
         Could then, e.g., have wiki edit HTML but also conveniently